pollfly/clearml/examples/distributed/README.md

 Distributed Examples
 ---

-The distributed examples demonstrate distributed training using **ClearML**.
+The Distributed Examples demonstrate distributed training using **ClearML**.

 The Examples include:
 * [Subprocess](subprocess_example.py) - Creating multiple subprocesses that interact with and report to a main Task.